CTWGwebsite/CTWGwebsite.github.io/_posts/2025-05-24-Rackets_Camatte.md

 [^11]:  Adorno, op. cit., Section VIII

-[^12]:  Cf. the typescript “Memorandum über Teile des Los Angeles Arbeitsprogramms…” Max Horkheimer Nachlass VI.33 / Na 1 578, 1r-4r https://nbn-resolving.org/urn:nbn:de:hebis:30:2-1118910
+[^12]:  Cf. the typescript “Memorandum über Teile des Los Angeles Arbeitsprogramms…” Max Horkheimer Nachlass VI.33 / Na 1 578, 1r-4r <a href="https://nbn-resolving.org/urn:nbn:de:hebis:30:2-1118910">https://nbn-resolving.org/urn:nbn:de:hebis:30:2-1118910</a>

 [^13]:  Max Horkheimer, “Die Rackets und der Geist” \[1942\] in *Max Horkheimer Gesammelte Schriften*, Bd.
 12, ed.
 Gunzelin Schmid Noerr (S. Fischer Verlag, 1985), 287\.

 [^14]:  Horkheimer, “Die Rackets und der Geist,” in *Max Horkheimer gesammelte Schriften*, Bd.
 12, 288\.

 [^15]:  Max Horkheimer, “On the Sociology of Class Relations” (1943).
 For the purposes of this essay I am consulting a critical edition of the text that we at the Critical Theory Working Group have compiled on the basis of the variants found in the Horkheimer archive.
 It will be published on our blog shortly.
-See Max Horkheimer Nachlass XI.16-17 / Na 1 639 https://nbn-resolving.org/urn:nbn:de:hebis:30:2-1110761
+See Max Horkheimer Nachlass XI.16-17 / Na 1 639 <a href="https://nbn-resolving.org/urn:nbn:de:hebis:30:2-1110761"> https://nbn-resolving.org/urn:nbn:de:hebis:30:2-1110761</a>

 [^16]:  Max Horkheimer, “On the Sociology of Class Relations”

-[^17]:  Typescript “Notizen zum Programm des Buches, 3.8.1942,” Max Horkheimer Max Horkheimer Nachlass XI.10.1 / Na 1 805, 180-181 https://nbn-resolving.org/urn:nbn:de:hebis:30:2-1112682
+[^17]:  Typescript “Notizen zum Programm des Buches, 3.8.1942,” Max Horkheimer Max Horkheimer Nachlass XI.10.1 / Na 1 805, 180-181 <a href="https://nbn-resolving.org/urn:nbn:de:hebis:30:2-1112682">https://nbn-resolving.org/urn:nbn:de:hebis:30:2-1112682</a>

 [^18]:  Max Horkheimer, “Geschichte der amerikanischen Arbeiterschaft” (1942) in *Max Horkheimer gesammelte Schriften*, Bd.
 12, 260